-He didn't care about top billing; he cared about top roles.
+He didn't care about top billing, he cared about top roles.
 He left the farm league for the majors by taking second billing to Burt Lancaster and proving himself the consummate team player.
-He costarred in Trapeze (1955) as the aerialist battling Lancaster for Gina Lollabrigida and in Sweet Smell of Success (1957) as the unprincipled publicist trying to get into Lancaster's good favor.
+He co-starred in Trapeze (1955) as the aerialist battling Lancaster for Gina Lollabrigida and Sweet Smell of Success (1957) as the the unprincipled publicist trying to get into Lancaster's good favor.

 In Success, as Sidney Falco, the boy with the ice-cream face and the morals of a gutter rat, he delivered his best performance.

-He took second billing to Kirk Douglas in The Vikings (1958), as a marauder, and Spartacus (1960), as Antoninus, the slave boy beloved by the Roman senator portrayed by Laurence Olivier.
+He took second billing to Kirk Douglas in The Vikings (1958), as a marauder, and Spartacus (1960), as Antoninus, the slave boy beloved by Roman senator Laurence Olivier.

 He shared billing with Sidney Poitier in The Defiant Ones, Stanley Kramer's 1958 allegory of race relations, which won him his only Oscar nomination.

-He likewise shared billing with Jack Lemmon and Marilyn Monroe in Billy Wilder's Some Like It Hot (1959), voted by the American Film Institute as the funniest movie ever made.
-In this cross-dressing farce, Curtis gave a performance surprising for its nuance.
+He likewise shared billing with Jack Lemmon and Marilyn Monroe in Billy Wilder's Some Like It Hot (1959), voted by the American Film Institute the funniest movie ever made.
+In this cross-dressing farce, Curtis gave a performance suprising for its nuance.